xylar/shtns/README.md

 * v2.2.3  (24 Jun 2012)
 	- critical bugfix: `SHtor_to_spat()` and `SHsph_to_spat()` gave wrong results
-	  for mmax>0 with on-the-fly transoforms.
+	  for mmax>0 with on-the-fly transforms.
 	- minor bugfix in Python interface.

 * v2.2.2  (21 Jun 2012)